jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 syntax tree (AST) being available at all times is very convenient to implement all syntax-dependent functions in a consistent way.

+## Example

-In this paper, we will use a simpler problem for the purpose of illustration: parenthesis matching for a lisp-like language.
-Given an input such as `1 + (5 * (3 + 4)) * 2`, the program will display `1 + {5 * [3 + 4]} *
-2`.
-The idea is that matching pairs are displayed using different parenthetical symbols for each level, making extent of each sub-expression more apparent.
+For the purpose of illustration, we will demonstrate how the technique works on a simple problem: interactive feedback of parenthesis matching for a lisp-like language.
+Given an input such as `(+ 1 (* 5 (+ 3 4)) 2)`, the program will display `(+ 1 {* 5 [+ 3 4]} 2)`.
+The idea is that matching pairs are displayed using different parenthetical symbols for each level, making the extent of each sub-expression more apparent.

-The decorated output is produced by parsing and linearizing back the syntax tree.
+The production of the output is a two-phase process.
+First, an AST is produced by parsing the input.
+Second, and linearizing back the syntax tree.

+The initial situation is depicted in figure 1.
+The user views the beginning of the file.
+To print the decorated output, the program has to traverse the first few nodes of the syntax tree (in pre-order).
+This in turn forces parsing the corresponding part of the output, but *only so far* (or maybe a few tokens ahead, depending on the amount of lookahead required).

+As the user scrolls down in the file, more and more of the AST is demanded, and the parsing proceeds in lockstep. (figure 2) If the user modifies the input at this point, it invalidates the AST, and therefore we have to re-parse the input.
+Here, we can again exploit the linear behaviour of parsing algorithm to our advantage.
+Indeed, it we have stored the parser state for the input point where the user made the modification, we can *resume* parsing from that point.

 ## Contributions

-* We describe a novel way to implement incremental parsing by taking advantage of lazy evaluation;
+* We describe a novel implementation of incremental parsing which takes advantage of lazy evaluation;

 * We craft a data structure to be used in place of lists, which is more